nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Leena - AquaBall
 - Serge - AquaBall (TurnBlue Leena if 16-17 Mag, AquaBall if you skipped WeakMinded)
 - Glenn - 1 - AquaBeam (TurnBlue anyone not Taurosoid, if Leena is at Mag 15 - 17)
-- Leena - Get back to Level 5 (repeat with serge if you miss and lose stamina) - FrogPrince
+- Leena - Get back to Level 5 - FrogPrince
 - Use the Heal with Consumables Option
 - **SPLIT AFTER THE WIN MENU**